swisscom/cloud-native-telco/2025/CloudNativeComputingMeetup/README.md

-# Zühlke-cloud-native-2025-dns
+# Cloud Native Computing Meetup 2025 in Zurich
-Resources used for the Zühlke Cloud Native Meetup 2025 Talk «Dig Smart: Creating A Reliable Cloud-Native DNS Service»
+Resources used for the Cloud Native Computing Meetup 2025 Talk «Dig Smart: Creating A Reliable Cloud-Native DNS Service»

 ## Authors